isabella232/presentation-druxt_101/slides.md

 The blocks order and visibility are determined by the Drupal backend: [Show backend]

-The current page is rendereed via the Drupal "Main page content" block using the DruxtRouter and the Drupal Decoupled Router module.
+The current page is rendered via the Drupal "Main page content" block using the DruxtRouter and the Drupal Decoupled Router module.

 Out of the box, using the standard Drupal installation profile, this renders the frontpage view, which you can see here.